 1. Indigo by Vineet

 Sometimes you find that a luxury environment goes hand in hand with mediocre food, but Indego by Vineet has its elegance and atmosphere in tandem with its beautiful cuisine and is one of the fine dining restaurant in Dubai.
 A perfectly decorated interior – read: giant iron sculptures, enormous chairs, and an unusual show of trendy footwear – welcomes you to settle down for a lovely, excellent dining evening.
 Whereas, a menu of modernized Northern Indian dishes smartly combines strong tastes with traditional spices, showcasing the engineer's ability.

 Vineet Bhatia, the first Indian chef ever to earn a Michelin star at his first restaurant, Zakia, in London.
 Vineet's experiences are shown by dishes such as the 'Kapi Chop,' a soft, earthy lamb bait filled with coffee madras and soy and eaten with wild mushroom sauce along with a smoked cashew cheese samosa.
-The "Gunpowder Coconut Prawns" are to be found on top of a delicate sprout, a richly seasoned smoked lamb rump, lobster tikka masala, and a delicious variety of potatoes.
+The "Gunpowder Coconut Prawns" are to be found on top of a delicate sprout, a richly seasoned smoked lamb rump, lobster tikka masala, pav bhaji, and a delicious variety of potatoes.
 And, after all, the 'Chocolicious Indego' provides a variety which any chocolate-lover dreams of, while you still have dessert.

 Excellent Indian restaurant Ashiana is a Dubai high-end favourite.
 The kitchen is managed by Michelin-star chef Vineet Bhatia who is widely regarded as one of the brightest stars in the Indian culinary world.
 His menu of contemporary Indian fare is pitch-perfect, mixing in an entirely new way familiar flavours.
 Every meal is very filling and satisfying to eat.